Principles

 OVERALL

-Meta-principle 03
+Meta-Principle 03

 Planning for the life cycle of a space habitat requires knowledge of what needs to remain consistent, what should be updated over time, and what should be flexible and personal.